huizhang0110/papers_in_cv/README.md

-# A papers list in computer vision fields.
+# A papers list in computer vision field.

 ## Text Recognition